Sovendus-GmbH/Sovendus-Custom-Font-for-Voucher-Network-and-Checkout-Benefits/README.md

-# Font Configuration for Sovendus
+# Custom font for voucher network & checkout benefits

 ## 1. Host the font file(s) on your server